 You are here: Home1 / Deyan Panchev

 About Deyan Panchev

-Meanwhile lets just say that we are proud Deyan Panchev contributed a whooping 21 entries.
+But we are proud to say that Deyan Panchev contributed 21 entries already.

 As you probably know the Equifax (one of the three big credit bureaus in North America and UK) announced it was breached (discovered unauthorized access) on the 29th of July.
 So far, the predictions are that this leak of sensitive personal data impacts over 143 Million American, Canadian and British citizens.
 What is a credit […]